Software Defines How Service Providers Grow at the Edge

 Cologix offers network service providers free access to promote their business and services in Cologix Access Marketplace.

 How Cologix Access Marketplace Works

-Cologix offers best-in-class software to automate how enterprises interconnect to hyperscalers directly, security and dynamically.
+Cologix offers best-in-class software to automate how enterprises interconnect to hyperscalers directly, securely and dynamically.
 Customers can provision end-to-end Layer-2 circuits to Amazon Web Services (AWS), Microsoft Azure, IBM Cloud, Oracle Cloud Infrastructure (OCI), and Google Cloud Platform (GCP) on demand through our customer portal.
 Customers can provision virtual circuits via one or more physical ports to their choice of the top CSPs.

-With 25 separate North American cloud service providers (CSPs) onramps to access from the Cologix Access Marketplace today and more on the horizon, Cloudscene recently ranked Cologix’s 4th North American Connectivity and Data Center Leaderboard.
+With 25 separate North American cloud service providers (CSPs) onramps to access from the Cologix Access Marketplace today and more on the horizon, Cloudscene recently ranked Cologix’s 4th on the North American Connectivity and Data Center Leaderboard.
 From our 25 separate North American CSP onramps, Cologix offers bandwidth options ranging from 50Mbps to 10Gbps to meet your business objectives.